Sadhvi19/Buffer-Overflow-in-Free-FloatFTP/README.md

 # Buffer-Overflow-in-Free-FloatFTP
-Find the talkthrough for exploiting a stack based buffer overflow in a basic FreeFloat FTP server here -> https://sadhvi.gitbook.io/buffer-overflow-exploit/
+Find the talkthrough for exploiting a stack based buffer overflow in a basic Free-Float FTP server here -> https://sadhvi.gitbook.io/buffer-overflow-exploit/